Sangean PR-D4W AM/FM/Weather Band Radio

 Sound quality on FM unfortunately was disappointing on the Sangean.
 As I’ve often remarked in reviewing other radios, it sounds just fine until you compare it with something that sounds better.
 In this case the CC-2E trounces the PR-D4 for FM sound quality…the CC has both some sense of bass and treble while side-by-side the Sangean is nothing but midrange…and there is no tone control whatsoever in FM mode.
 This does not rule the Sangean out of consideration.
 As I said, it sounds fine on its own, and for a radio that is both smaller and less expensive it will really pull in the hard to receive stations, but if you happen to put it next to a CC-2E and compare them for sound on FM you will hear that the Sangean is mostly midrange by comparison..
 Too bad…a little tonal shaping in the amplifier, which could be done at little to no cost, could make it sound much richer.
 And a tone control would be nice as well.

-Weather Band works as advertised – at first I found it slightly less sensitive than the CC-2E but then I discovered that shortening the PR-D4W’s whip about two sections brought Weather Band reception up to the same level.
+Weather Band works as advertised – I found it slightly less sensitive than the CC-2E/CC-3 and even Sangean’s own MMR-88 Emergency radio although shortening the PR-D4W’s whip about two sections helped it a little.